maxfromit/rest-auth-files/README.md

 ## 🔒 Token & Session Logic

 - **JWT (access token):** Short-lived, stateless, used for authentication.
+Returned in the response body.
-- **Refresh token:** Long-lived, stored in DB with a unique `session_id` per device/session.
+- **Refresh token:** Long-lived, stored in the DB with a unique `session_id` per device/session, and sent to the client as an **HTTP-only, Secure, SameSite=Strict cookie**.
+This cookie is never accessible to JavaScript and is only sent by the browser to the `/signin/new_token` endpoint.
-- **Multi-device:** Each login gets a new `session_id` and refresh token.
+- **Multi-device:** Each login gets a new `session_id` and refresh token cookie.
 Logging out on one device does **not** affect others.
-- **Refresh token rotation:** On every /signin/new_token request, a new refresh token and access token are issued.
+- **Refresh token rotation:** On every `/signin/new_token` request, a new refresh token and access token are issued.
 The old refresh token is revoked in the database.
-  The client must always replace its stored refresh token with the new one from the response.
+The client must always use the new refresh token cookie for future refreshes.
 This allows users to stay logged in indefinitely, as long as they keep refreshing before expiry.
 If a refresh token is stolen and used, the legitimate user's token will be revoked, improving security.
 - **Logout:**
   - `POST /logout` revokes the refresh token for the current session (`session_id` from JWT).
   - After logout, both the refresh token and access token for that session are blocked.
   - Access token is checked on every request; if its session is revoked, access is denied.
 - **Token revocation:**
-  - On logout, the DB field `revoked_at` is set for the session.
+  - On logout or refresh, the DB field `revoked_at` is set for the session.
   - Middleware checks `session_id` on every request for instant revocation.

+**Security Note:**

+- The refresh token is never exposed to frontend JavaScript, protecting it from XSS attacks.
+- The refresh token cookie is only sent to the `/signin/new_token` endpoint, reducing its exposure and risk.
+- The access token is short-lived and only stored in memory, minimizing risk if compromised.

 ---